All the latest on the current situation from Public Health England, including information about the virus and its symptoms.

 - Kooth - Free, safe and anonymous online support for young people.
 One to one and group support via a social platform for children and young people aged 11-25.

 - Healios - A specialist online provider of mental health and neuro-developmental services with a mission to bring exceptional healthcare to anyone, anytime, anywhere.

 If at any point a child / young person or a family demonstrate a need for further help and support that can't be met by these service providers, these services are able to refer on to the next level of help.

-At the child development centres in Shropshire and Telford and Wrekin we provide assessments of children with additional needs who are under five years old.
+Child development centres provide multi-disciplinary assessments of children with additional needs who are under five years old.
 Children attend for assessment, diagnosis, intervention and advice for the following impairments and disabilities: